jcaillon/valet/tests.d/0001-valet-cli/results.approved.md

 --preview=VALET_LOG_LEVEL=error '$VALET_HOME/valet' help --columns $((FZF_PREVIEW_COLUMNS - 1)) {1}⌉
 ▶ fzf input stream was:
-⌈self build            	Re-build the menu of valet from your commands. self download-binaries	Download the required binaries for valet. self release          	Release a new version of valet. self test             	Test your valet custom commands. self test-core        	Test valet core features. self update           	Update valet using the latest release on GitHub. self welcome-user     	The command run after the installation of Valet to guide the user.⌉
+⌈self build            	Re-build the menu of valet from your commands. self release          	Release a new version of valet. self setup            	The command run after the installation of Valet to setup the tool. self test             	Test your valet custom commands. self test-core3       	A command that only for testing valet core functions. self update           	Update valet using the latest release on GitHub.⌉
 ```

 ### Testing that we can display the help of a sub menu